View on GitHub

 python -m src --config-filename config.toml

 That’s it!
-It will monitor changes to test.txt and execute a command if changes are detected!
+This will monitor changes to test.txt and execute a command if it changes!

 Try editing the file:

-Note: The single-line format above is a formal TOML notation using inline array syntax.
+Note: The single-line format above is a formal TOML notation using inline array representation.
 A more readable multi-line format is also available (see the Configuration section for details).

 Usage